isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-pool-deck/index.md

 Whipping it up introduces air, which creates small bubbles when rolled out to allow for moisture-curing.

 Being a PU based coating; it spreads thinner compared to epoxy-based paint, and a minimum of two coatings are needed.
 For best results, a wait time of 2-6 hours is needed in-between recoats.
 The wait time depends on the level of humidity since the product is moisture-cured.
+Pros:
-Pros: - Minimal preparation needed - Wide range of application - Build to last
+- Minimal preparation needed
+- Wide range of application
+- Build to last

+Cons:
-Cons: - Not ideal for old concrete decks requiring repairs because it spreads thinly
+- Not ideal for old concrete decks requiring repairs because it spreads thinly

-> See Also: > Deck Wood Sealer

 ###  [5.
 E-Z patch two white swimming pool deck repair](https://www.amazon.com/dp/B003HDZ8TU/?tag=p-policy-20)